Peter Dufka: Vatican Radio work

-He began work in Vatican Radio on 2 August 1997, when he became the editor.
-He became the head of Slovak section in November 2009.
-In October 2011, he became a lecturer at the university; therefore, he left the leading position and became an external co-worker.
-In Vatican Radio, he broadcast the regular rubric “The spirituality of contemporary man” and contributed to the rubric “The interview of the week”.
+He began work at Vatican Radio on 2 August 1997, when he became the editor.
+He became the head of the Slovak department in November 2009.
+In October 2011, he became a lecturer at the university; therefore, he left his position and became an external partner.
+At Vatican Radio, he broadcast the regular program "The spirituality of contemporary man" and contributed to the program "The interview of the week".